-This vehicle may also be equipped with side curtain airbags to protect the driver and passengers sitting next to a window.
-If the vehicle is equipped with side curtain airbags, they are located above the side windows.
+This vehicle may also be equipped with supplemental side curtain airbags to protect the driver and passengers sitting next to a window and/or supplemental front-seat-mounted side airbags.

+If the vehicle is equipped with supplemental side curtain airbags, they are located above the side windows.
 Their covers are also labeled SRS AIRBAG.